CafeFPS/r5_flowstate/README.md

 # How to install
 Follow the steps in order.
-1. Get the last SDK version for your Apex S3 to run these scripts correctly (Min version required is 2.1 beta): https://github.com/Mauler125/r5sdk/releases
+1. Get the last SDK version for your Apex S3 to run these scripts correctly (How to get Apex S3?
+Read instructions in https://discord.com/invite/r5reloaded) (Min version required is 2.1 beta): https://github.com/Mauler125/r5sdk/releases.
+Download depot.zip and replace all the content into your Apex S3 main folder.
-2. Get the 3 required files to run these scripts from releases, if you don't place them correctly you can't run the aim trainer: https://github.com/ColombianGuy/r5_aimtrainer/releases.
+2. Get the 3 required files to run these scripts from this repo releases, if you don't place them correctly you can't run the aim trainer: https://github.com/ColombianGuy/r5_aimtrainer/releases.
-3. Get the scripts from this repo and place them in /platform/scripts/.
+3. Get the content from this repo and place it in /platform/scripts/.
 Replace all the content.

 # How to run
 You can use Lobby Create Server menu or F10 menu to start a Flowstate Aim Trainer session.